mmcintyre1/silently-failing-blog_retired/_posts/thinkings/2021-02-28-100-books-in-a-year-february.md

 ---
-title: "100 Books in a Year (February): I Should've Waited for a Leap Year"
+title: "100 books in a year (february): i should've waited for a leap year"
 categories:
   - thinkings
 tags: